Kristories/awesome-guidelines/README.md

 A set of guidelines for a specific programming language that recommend programming style, practices, and methods for each aspect of a program written in that language.

-Contributions welcome.
-Please read the [contribution guidelines](#contribute) before contributing.
-Add links through pull requests or create an issue to start a discussion.

 > Make a small donation to help us fight Covid19
 >
 > Visit [kitabisa.com](https://kitabisa.com/campaign/indonesialawancorona) and [dompetdhuafa.org](https://donasi.dompetdhuafa.org/?donasi_1=Kemanusiaan&donasi_2=Indonesia%20Siap%20Siaga&donasi_3=Bersama%20Lawan%20Corona).